MatsRooth/stringtruth/concepts_data/Readme.md

 * AJ Fraser is the author of physiology_faj.json

-* Ryan Prober is the author of physiology_pr.json
+* Ryan Probe is the author of physiology_pr.json

 * Jordan Blitz is the author of create_metrics.py